 How to Align Your Marketing Activities With Your Customer Support During the Holiday Season

-It’s a pivotal time for companies: bright and jolly marketing campaigns go out in a flurry and sales teams put on the pressure to get their numbers to an all-time high.
+It’s a pivotal time for companies: bright and jolly marketing campaigns go out in a flurry and sales teams are put under the pressure to get their numbers to an all-time high.

 But, while the increase in marketing efforts inevitably leads to more customers, it also means customer support teams find themselves spread thin.